-If the anemia is not too severe, doctors may prescribe oral, sublingual — which is under-the-tongue — or nasal forms of B12 supplements.
+If the anemia is not too severe, your doctor may prescribe oral, sublingual — which means under the tongue — or nasal forms of B12 supplements.
 In any case, you usually cannot take too much B12.
 Your body absorbs what it can use, stores it in your liver and excretes the excess.

 People with a B12 allergy may have hypersensitive responses to the injection.
-Allergic responses can include shortness of breath, swelling of the face, lips tongue or other body parts and rash, hives or itching.
-Some people have immediate responses to an injection, but for others it can take several days to several weeks of injections for the allergic responses to appear.
+Allergic responses can include shortness of breath, swelling of the face, lips, tongue or other body parts, and rashes, hives or itching.
+Some people have immediate responses to an injection, but for others, it can take from several days to several weeks of injections for an allergic response to appear.

-If you develop a rash, hives or other skin condition in response to B12 shots, speak with your doctor immediately.
+If you develop rashes, hives or other skin condition in response to B12 shots, speak with your doctor immediately.
 You may have hypersensitivity, and you will likely continue to have adverse responses as long as you continue injections.